boyroywax/ansible-clusterhat/README.md

 ### Provision the sd cards for Raspberry Pi Zero W's
 8. Download [Hypriot-rpi-v1.10.0](https://github.com/hypriot/image-builder-rpi/releases/download/v1.10.0/hypriotos-rpi-v1.10.0.img.zip) from hypriot.com.
-9. Write the image to 4x microsd and insert into 4x Raspberry Pi Zero Ws
+9. Write the image to 4x microsd, eject after writing, and reinsert into the computer to finish loading files.
 10. Copy the ```ssh``` file from ```./sd_card/boot-zero/ssh```
 11. Copy the ```cmdline.txt``` file from ```./sd_card/boot-zero/cmdline.txt```
 12. You must edit the ```wpa_supplicant.conf.skel``` to include your SSID and key.
 Then rename the file to ```wpa_supplicant.conf``` and copy to the sd cards.
 13. Insert the sd cards into the Raspberry Pi Zero W's

-### Setup up the Ansible Playbook hosts.ini file
+### Setup up the Ansible Playbook hosts.ini file (THIS SECTION IS GETTING AUTOMATED!)

 14. Find the IP address of your raspberry pi zero's
     * Login to your raspberry pi 3b+
         ```bash